romain-gty/Steam-Workshop-easy-downloader/README.md

 This softwares uses a Tkinter to generate a GUI

 # Usage
+Install tkinter via pip on windows or apt in debian based os (Ubuntu, popOs ....)

-Simply launch the downloader.py app with python 3, select what you want to download and where with the gui and you're good to go.
+Then Simply launch the downloader.py app with python 3, select what you want to download and where with the gui and you're good to go.
 Progress will be shown in the console output in the GUI

 Hope it'll help you.
 Don't hesitate to take this code and modify it.